how to draw an excavator

 Step 5: Draw the Bucket

-Start by drawing a small circle on the end of the arm.
+First, draw a small circle on the end of the arm.
 This will serve as the attachment for the bucket.
-Next, draw a semi-circle that is tilted towards the driver’s cab at an angle as shown below.
+Next, draw a semicircle that is tilted towards the driver’s cab at an angle as shown below.

-Keep in mind that the bucket doesn’t have to be a semi-circle.
+Keep in mind that the bucket doesn’t necessarily have to be a semicircle.
 It can be a rectangle or any shape you want.
-For this example, let’s stick with the semi-circle.
+For this example, though, let’s stick with the semicircle.

 • Draw a tilted semi-circle that attaches to the attachment to form the bucket